Hillingdon Borough F.C.: Modern club

-The name Hillingdon Borough was resurrected in 1990 when Bromley Park Rangers from the Chiltonian League took over the ground of Ruislip, with the help of four former directors from the old club, and changed their name.
+The club was reformed in 1990, taking over Breakspear Road from Ruislip Park, who were disbanded.
 The newly named club then joined the Premier Division of the Spartan League for the start of the 1990–91 campaign.
 The club would then go on to finish Runners-up twice before the league merged with the South Midlands League to form the Spartan South Midlands Football League.
 The club was placed in the Premier South Division.

 In 2006, Hillingdon Borough reached the FA Vase final at St. Andrews, Birmingham, after an 11-game qualification route starting in the competition as early as the 2nd qualifying round.
 In the final of the FA Vase the club lost 3–1 to Cheshire club Nantwich Town.
 Also in that year they finished 2nd in the Spartan South Midlands League Premier Division, losing on goal difference to Oxford City.
 However they were promoted due to continued restructuring of non-league football, joining the Southern League Division One South & West.
 During the 2007–08 season, captain Danny Tilbury led Steve Ringrose's side to lift the Errea Cup (Southern League Cup) with a 4–1 aggregate win against Premier side Clevedon Town.
 Following the departure of Steve Ringrose the club was transferred to the Isthmian League Division One North.
 The club struggled under new manager Steve Hale and in their first season in the Isthmian League they finished bottom of the division and were relegated back to the Spartan South Midlands League in 2009.